25A0/blob/README.md

 ## Quick tour

-BLOB is designed to help you write sane code for parsing binary data, but does not try to hide details where precision is necessary.
+Blob is designed to help you write sane code for parsing binary data, but does not try to hide details where precision is necessary.
-You will still need to specify things like endianness and the way in which Strings are represented, but BLOB tries to take care of all the tedious bits.
+You will still need to specify things like endianness and the way in which Strings are represented, but Blob tries to take care of all the tedious bits.

 Next we will have a look at `my-file.bin`, a made-up piece of binary data that we will parse in this example: